RosettaCommons/documentation/stepwise.md

 Modes
 =====

 -   By default, the code runs Stepwise Monte Carlo.
+Applications to RNA loops, mini-proteins, mixed RNA/protein, etc. are not different modes, but instead are defined by input sequences (see below).

 -   It is possible to run single specified moves given a starting structure, specified through `-move`.
 See 'Tips' below.